-Virginia Guiffre sex-abuse lawsuit ruling: Will Prince Andrew now face trial?
+Will Prince Andrew now face trial?

 Both sides could agree to reach a settlement out of court, which would prevent the case being aired in court.

-Sources told The Telegraph last week that the prince has not ruled out reaching a settlement in order to protect the reputation of the Royal family.
+Sources told The Daily Telegraph recently that the prince has not ruled out reaching a settlement in order to protect the reputation of the royal family.

 What has Buckingham Palace said?